 A short story in Spider Robinson's Callahan's Lady had a villainess, The Paranoid, who had two devices: a ring that caused any statement that could be taken as a command to be obeyed, (Even something like "I wish you wouldn't..." or "I'd really like it if you would...") and a pair of earrings that made whoever was wearing them immune to the power.

 Confessors in The Sword of Truth can do this to anyone they have touched with their power.
-Unfortunately it permanently fries their brain in the process.
+Unfortunately its permanent, and they are enthralled to the Confessor eternally.
 The main character Kahlan is one of the most powerful, and can command people to voluntarily die (the Confessed will also die when the Confessor does).